inoio/sbt-pillar-plugin/README.md

 The `cassandra.url` has to follow the format `cassandra://<host>:<port>/<keyspace>?host=<host>&host=<host>`, e.g. it would be `cassandra.url="cassandra://192.168.0.10:9042/my_keyspace?host=192.168.0.11&host=192.168.0.12"`.

+The `pillarMigrationsDir` contains the directory with the cql-files to process.
+There would be read recursively through all folders in this directory.

 The `pillarReplicationStrategyConfigKey` is optional, the default value is `SimpleStrategy`.

 The `pillarReplicationFactorConfigKey` is optional, the default value is `3`.